 Pourquoi utiliser le sensate focus dans le couple ?

-Why use sensate focus in a couple?
+Why use sensate focus as a couple?

 Written by: Lou ✨